cyrex562/imgui-rs/README.md

                         - ImGuiStyleVar_Count_                -> use ImGuiStyleVar_COUNT
                         - ImGuiMouseCursor_Count_             -> use ImGuiMouseCursor_COUNT
                       - removed redirecting functions names that were marked obsolete in 1.61 (May 2018):
-                        - InputFloat (... int decimal_precision ...) -> use InputFloat (... const char* format ...) with format = "%.Xf" where X is your value for decimal_precision.
+                        - InputFloat (... int decimal_precision ...) -> use InputFloat (... const char* format ...) with format = "%.Xf" where x is your value for decimal_precision.
                         - same for InputFloat2()/InputFloat3()/InputFloat4() variants taking a `int decimal_precision` parameter.
  - 2020/10/05 (1.79) - removed ImGuiListClipper: Renamed constructor parameters which created an ambiguous alternative to using the ImGuiListClipper::Begin() function, with misleading edge cases (note: imgui_memory_editor <0.40 from imgui_club/ used this old clipper API.
 Update your copy if needed).
  - 2020/09/25 (1.79) - renamed ImGuiSliderFlags_ClampOnInput to ImGuiSliderFlags_AlwaysClamp.
 Kept redirection enum (will obsolete sooner because previous name was added recently).
  - 2020/09/25 (1.79) - renamed style.TabMinWidthForUnselectedCloseButton to style.TabMinWidthForCloseButton.
  - 2020/09/21 (1.79) - renamed OpenPopupContextItem() back to OpenPopupOnItemClick(), reverting the change from 1.77.
 For varieties of reason this is more self-explanatory.
  - 2020/09/21 (1.79) - removed return value from OpenPopupOnItemClick() - returned true on mouse release on an item - because it is inconsistent with other popup APIs and makes others misleading.
 It's also and unnecessary: you can use IsWindowAppearing() after BeginPopup() for a similar result.
- - 2020/09/17 (1.79) - removed ImFont::DisplayOffset in favor of ImFontConfig::GlyphOffset.
+ - 2020/09/17 (1.79) - removed ImFont::DisplayOffset in favor of ImFontConfig::glyph_offset.
 DisplayOffset was applied after scaling and not very meaningful/useful outside of being needed by the default ProggyClean font.
-If you scaled this value after calling AddFontDefault(), this is now done automatically.
+If you scaled this value after calling add_font_default(), this is now done automatically.
 It was also getting in the way of better font scaling, so let's get rid of it now!
  - 2020/08/17 (1.78) - obsoleted use of the trailing 'float power=1.0' parameter for DragFloat(), DragFloat2(), DragFloat3(), DragFloat4(), DragFloatRange2(), DragScalar(), DragScalarN(), SliderFloat(), SliderFloat2(), SliderFloat3(), SliderFloat4(), SliderScalar(), SliderScalarN(), VSliderFloat() and VSliderScalar().
                        replaced the 'float power=1.0' argument with integer-based flags defaulting to 0 (as with all our flags). worked out a backward-compatibility scheme so hopefully most C += 1 codebase should not be affected. in short, when calling those functions: